 - Sign up for a Medicare Part D prescription drug plan

 - Change from one Part D prescription plan to another

 - Cancel your prescription drug coverage

-Any changes you make during the Medicare AEP 2019 will take effect on January 1, 2020.
+Any changes you make during the Medicare Annual Enrollment Period in 2019 will take effect on January 1, 2020.

 Medicare Advantage and Medicare Part D plan benefits change each year.
 This means your premiums can increase and your benefits may change.